fbily42/cloud-1/README.md

 - phpMyAdmin: ```https://<your-duckdns>.duckdns.org/pma```

+The DuckDNS record will point to the public IP of the first deployed instance.
 All connections are secured through HTTPS handled by Nginx.
-The MariaDB database is only accessible internally.
+The MariaDB databases are only accessible internally within each server.

 ### Cleaning Up